lynnlilu/lynnlilu.github.io/_pages/about.md

 ---
 Latest Update
 =====
-I have successfully defended my thesis this May!
+I have received the Ph.D. degree in Computer Science from Shanghai Jiao Tong University.
 Now I am seeking for the fulltime opportunity of research in academia or industry.
 Any invitation is welcome!

 Brief Biography
 =====